 You can review all public activity by the user, as well as review the notifications they received.
 If you are also an Admin, you will have access to the user’s private messages as well.

 You can also view and modify the user’s preferences.
 This can be very helpful if a user is reporting an issue with their account that you suspect may be related to a preference change.

 The Admin page can also be accessed from the hamburger menu, and then by clicking on Users.
 There you can search for users by username, email, or full name.
 Once opened, you can review additional details about the user, including non-public information like their registration and last-used IP address.
 IP information can be helpful if a user appears suspicious or acts too similar to another user.
 IP lookups are completed locally, no data is sent outside the server.
-As mentioned in “The Difficult User” section, this is also where users can be blocked/suspended, and their trust level adjusted.
+As mentioned in “The Difficult User” section, this is also where users can be silenced/suspended, and their trust level adjusted.